Hi!

 I am Rajesh Kumar

-a Nuclear Astrophysicist (Theory)
+a Nuclear Astrophysicist (Theoretical and Computational)

 Currently working as an Assistant Professor at M.R.P.D.
 Government College, Talwara, Punjab, India